rohanchanana2/ContextAwareReligiousChatbot/README.md

-# 📖 Context-Aware Religious Chatbot
+# 📖 Context Aware Religious Chatbot

 A Streamlit-based application that answers queries using the sacred texts of the **Bhagavad Gita** and **Patanjali Yog Sutras**.
 This chatbot combines advanced AI with hybrid retrieval techniques to deliver precise answers and relevant verses.